muccijacopo/MyTodoList/README.md

 # MyTodoList
-MyTodoList is a todo-list SPA (Single-page application) made with Vue.js
+MyTodoList is a todo-list SPA (Single-page application) built with Vue.js, Vuex and Vue Router.

 ## Project setup
 ```